peyton-lackner/team-utility-bot/README.md

 The Team Utility Bot is intended to be used for Rocket League esports teams.
 The current implementation will ping out scheduling from a command.

-## Getting Started

-THIS BOT IS CURRENTLY NOT INTENDED TO BE USED!
-USING IT IN IT'S CURRENT FORM WILL REQUIRE BASIC PROGRAMMING KNOWLEDGE AND ABILITY TO HOST THE BOT YOURSELF!

 ### Dependencies

 * Should work on any OS, but only tested on Windows 11